Prinsphield/DNA-GAN/README.md

 By Taihong Xiao, Jiapeng Hong and Jinwen Ma

+Note the code in this repo is not optimized for speed.
+A more efficient Pytorch version for higher resolution images will be released soon.
+Please stay tuned!

 ### Introduction

 This repo is the official TensorFlow implementation for our paper DNA-GAN: Learning Disentangled Representations from